blakegearin/filterboxd/README.md

 - [x] Customize how the filters work in settings

+- [x] Remove sections from the homepage and film page

 ## Usage

 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net), [Violentmonkey](https://violentmonkey.github.io), or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)